vicky437-ai/informatica-dbt-migration/docs/Consolidated_Guide.md

 ## 3. SnowConvert AI vs infa2dbt

 > **Notes**: This section is critical.
 The customer may ask "Why not just use SnowConvert?"
 Show them the architectural difference, then the feature gap, then the scoring.
-Be honest about where SnowConvert is better (speed, determinism) — credibility matters.
+Be honest about where SnowConvert is better (speed, determinism) .

 ### 3.1 Architecture — Rule-Based vs LLM-Powered